 The cost of tool sprawl

 The cost of tool sprawl is not just the tool itself.
-Maintaining consistency, updates, and collaboration among the data and the teams that use the various tools means teams waste time building and maintaining integrations while potentially losing important data and its context.
+Maintaining consistency, updates, and collaboration among the data and the teams that use the various tools means they waste time building and maintaining integrations while potentially losing important data and its context.

 “Every dollar we spend on cloud [infrastructure] is a dollar less we can spend on innovation and customer experience,” said Matthias Dollentz-Scharer, Dynatrace chief customer officer.
 Dollentz-Scharer outlined four phases of cloud cost optimization and how Dynatrace helps with each.